Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: Challenges at the quantum layer

-\subsection{Qubit Arrays}
+There is flexibility in the path ahead as the optimal qubit cell is still to be defined (Fig~\ref{Fig3}e).
+However, the abstract description of a quantum machine presented above has some clear consequences on the required conditions to build a QCS.
+We thus highlight areas where silicon quantum information processing could benefit from the know-how of the CMOS industry starting with the QPU.

-The first challenge pertains to the use of commercial-scale CMOS manufacturing lines to enable the fabrication of dense two-dimensional arrays of individually addressable gate-defined quantum dots with gate-controlled tunnel barriers.
-The unit cell of the qubit is likely to contain additional commensurable electronics either in-plane or in a 3D geometry, as discussed in detail in Sec.~\ref{architecture}.
-Here, we exclusively concentrate on the quantum dot array.
+\subsection{Qubit arrays}

-The characteristic footprint of the gate electrodes that have been used to defined few-electron quantum dots in CMOS platforms has been of the order of $40\times40$~nm (width and length) with a gate pitch of 70 nm ~\cite{Maurand2016, Corna2018, Crippa2018, ansaloni2020}, although these dimensions may differ depending on the exact gate stack.
+The first challenge involves to the use of commercial-scale CMOS manufacturing lines to enable the fabrication of dense two-dimensional arrays of individually addressable gate-defined QDs with gate-controlled tunnel barriers.
+The unit cell of the qubit is likely to contain additional commensurable electronics either in-plane or in a 3D geometry.
+Here, we exclusively concentrate on the QD array.
+The characteristic footprint of the gate electrodes that have been used to defined few-electron QDs in CMOS platforms has been of the order of $40\times40$~nm (width and length) with a gate pitch of 70~nm ~\cite{Maurand2016, Corna2018, Crippa2018, ansaloni2020}, although these dimensions may differ depending on the exact gate stack.
 The dimensions are in line with the 22~nm CMOS node and are not likely to pose a critical problem.
-However, the routing of the individual lines will be a major challenge, see Sec.~\ref{IO}.
-In addition, the necessity to have a tightly packed exchange gate in between adjacent quantum-dot gates to control the interaction between spins, presents a significant challenge.
-Currently, there is no standard CMOS technology node that could deliver the required 2D gate array layout.
-Research efforts should be devoted to developing multi-gate-layer processes in CMOS foundries that will enable configuring exchange gates.
-So far two technological paths have been pursued to design the exchange gates: (i) three levels of overlapping gates~\cite{Veldhorst2015, Zajac2016} and (ii) self-aligned barrier gates using chemical-mechanical polishing~\cite{Boter2019}.
+However, the routing of the individual lines is a challenge.
+To allow 2D geometries, ideally, the gate interconnect should be placed directly above the location of the QDs, a feature that is yet not possible in modern technology nodes.
+In addition, the necessity to have a tightly packed exchange gate in between adjacent QD gates to control the interaction between spins, presents a challenge.
+Currently, there is no standard CMOS technology node that could deliver the required exchange gate layout.
+Research efforts are being devoted to developing multi-gate-layer processes in CMOS foundries that will enable configuring exchange gates.
+So far, two technological paths have been pursued to introduce the exchange gates: (i) three levels of overlapping gates~\cite{Veldhorst2015, Zajac2016} and (ii) self-aligned barrier gates~\cite{Geyer2021, Zwerver2021}.